Embassy of the United States, London: History

 The American legation in London was first situated in Great Cumberland Place, later moving to Piccadilly, 98 Portland Place (1863–1866), and 123 Victoria Street in Westminster (1883–1893).
 The legation was upgraded to an embassy in 1893 and remained at Victoria Street until 1912, when it moved to 4 Grosvenor Gardens.

 In 1938, the embassy was moved to 1 Grosvenor Square (which later housed part of the Canadian High Commission).

 During this time, Grosvenor Square began to accommodate several U.S. government offices, including the headquarters of Supreme Allied Commander, General Dwight D. Eisenhower, and the European headquarters of the United States Navy.
 Following World War II, the Duke of Westminster donated land for a memorial to wartime President Franklin D. Roosevelt.
 Several additional statues and memorials related to the American and British relationship remain in Grosvenor Square.

 The next chancery, at 30 Grosvenor Square, was designed by Finnish American modernist architect Eero Saarinen and constructed in the late 1950s, opening in 1960.
+The embassy was leased from the Duke of Westminster, being the only embassy that the United States did not own outright.
 The United States paid only a symbolic peppercorn rent to the Duke of Westminster for use of the land.
 In response to an American offer to buy the site outright, the duke's trustee requested the return of ancestral lands confiscated following the American Revolutionary War, namely the city of Miami.
 The chancery had nine storeys, three of which are below ground.
 A large gilded aluminum bald eagle by Theodore Roszak, with a wingspan of over 11 metres (35 feet), is situated on the roof of the Chancery Building, making it a recognizable London landmark.
 In October 2009, the building was granted Grade II listed status.
 The building served as the chancery until 2017, and has been described as a modernist classic and architectural gem.
 The building reopened in 2025 after substantial interior alterations as The Chancery Rosewood, a luxury hotel.